Discover Brazil

 Day 1 Start the adventure in Rio de Janeiro

-Begin our Rio exploration in Tijuca National Park on the outskirts of the city – bring snacks, water, sunscreen and insect repellent in a small backpack.
-Our adventure begins with a scenic ride on a historic electric tram through Atlantic forest.
-Then, we embark on a 2hr 30min hike through the forest to discover key sites, including the Taunay Waterfall, Job de Alcântara Bridge and Mayrink Chapel.
+Begin our morning in Tijuca National Park on the outskirts of the city – bring snacks, water, sunscreen, and insect repellent in a small backpack.
+We embark on a 2hr 30min hike through the forest to discover key sites, including the Taunay Waterfall, Job de Alcântara Bridge and Mayrink Chapel.
 We take trails once used by coffee farmers, walk alongside rivers, and reach the Cascatinha summit (1,720ft/525m) for views of the valley, mountain range and Pico da Tijuca.
-Along the way, learn about Rio’s history, rainforest and wildlife; after, cool down with a swim.
-Then, take a historic electric tram through Atlantic forest to an icon of Rio: the Christ the Redeemer statue.
-Standing at the feet of this New World Wonder, you can enjoy glorious views over the city, Sugarloaf Mountain, and Copacabana beach.
-A truly unforgettable experience.
-Accommodation: Hotel Windsor Palace (or similar)
+Along the way, learn about Rio’s history, rainforest and wildlife; after, cool down with a splash in the downstream of the waterfall.
+From here, we bid farewell to Rio and take a private transfer (4hr 30min-5hr 30min) to the colonial town of Paraty.
+The setting is magnificent with jungle-cloaked mountains behind and a beautiful bay in front.

 Day 4 Discover the history of Paraty on a boat tour

-Day 5 Free day to enjoy Paraty
+Day 5 Free morning to enjoy Paraty • To São Paulo

 Day 6 Fly to Foz do Iguaçu • Marvel at the Iguaçu Falls (Brazilian side)

-Day 11 Adventures ends in Manaus
+Day 11 Adventure ends in Manaus

 Bid farewell to the Amazon after breakfast.
 Leaving at 9am, we have a 1hr 40min speedboat ride to Mirante Lucia Almeida in Manaus before transferring (25 minutes) to Manaus Airport.
 If you’d like more time to explore Brazil, speak to your sales representative about extending your stay in Manaus.